objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 This machine code is then combined into one executable file.

+`ccache` uses hashcode to find cached files.
+The hashcode includes information: file contents, directory, compiler information, compilation time, extensions used by the compiler.
+A compressed machine code file is placed in the cache using the received key.

 `ccache` has two main caching methods:
 1) `Direct mode` - hashcode is generated based on the source code.
+`Direct mode` compiles the program faster, since the preprocessor step is skipped.
+However,the header files are not checked for changes, so the wrong project may be built.
 2) `Preprocessor mode` - hashcode is generated based on the result of preprocessor.

-The hashcode includes information: file contents, directory, compiler information, compilation time, extensions used by the compiler.
-A compressed machine code file is placed in the cache using the received key.

-`Direct mode` compiles the program faster, since the preprocessor step is skipped.
-BuHowever,the header files are not checked for changes, so the wrong project may be built.
 `Preprocessor mode` is slower than `direct mode`, but the right project is built always.

-Sccache, unlike ccache, allows the cache to be stored not only locally but also in the cloud, and it also has fixed some bugs (for example, there is a check of header files, which makes direct mode more accurate).
+`Sccache`, unlike `ccache`, allows you to store cached files not only locally, but also in the cloud.
+And it also has fixed some bugs (for example, there is a check of header files, which makes direct mode more accurate).

 ### Maven
-`Maven` automates and manages Java-project builds.
-Building a project in `Maven` is completed in three maven [LifeCycles Maven](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html), which consist of `phases`. `Phases` in turn consist of sets of `goals`.
+[Maven](https://maven.apache.org) automates and manages Java-project builds.
+Building a project in `Maven` is completed in three maven [LifeCycles Maven](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html), which consist of `phases`. `Phases` consist of sets of `goals`.

 `Maven` has default `phases` and `goals`  for building any projects: